 In addition:

-2.1 With respect to Caller Data processed through the Service, the Customer is the Controller and Tradevoice is the Processor.
+2.1 With respect to Caller Data and Calendar Data, the Customer is the Controller and Tradevoice is the Processor.

-2.2 With respect to the Customer's own account information (name, business details, billing data, etc.), Tradevoice is an independent Controller and processes that data in accordance with the Privacy Policy — that processing is outside the scope of this DPA.
+2.2 With respect to the Customer's own account information (name, business details, billing data and the information supplied to build the assistant), Tradevoice is an independent Controller and processes that data in accordance with the Privacy Policy.
+That processing is outside the scope of this DPA.

 2.3 The Customer must have a lawful basis under UK GDPR for the Processing it instructs Tradevoice to carry out, must inform Callers as required by Articles 13 and 14 UK GDPR, and is responsible for the legitimacy of its own processing operations.